dotnet/arcade/Documentation/HowToCreatePackages.md

 # How to Create an Arcade Package

 One of the goals of Arcade is to be a vehicle to provide code sharing.
-One of the ways that this goal is implemented by through NuGet packages.
-This document assumes that you are adding a package called `ProjectOne` to Arcade and provides a list of things you should check when while doing that.
+One of the ways to accomplish this is to pack each tool into its own NuGet package.
+This document assumes that you are adding a package called `ProjectOne` to Arcade and provides a list of things you should check while doing that.

 ## Things to Check